joaovitorvas/joaovitorvas/README.md

 - 👋 Hi, I’m @joaovitorvas
 - 👀 I’m interested in coding and chess
 - 🌱 I’m currently learning javascript, java and typescript
-- 💞️ I’m looking to collaborate on react
+- 💞️ I’m looking to collaborate on angular
 - 📫 You can talk with me in joaovitorvasc.2307@outlook.com

 <!---